Upload and host files locally

 I may have a workaround that I need to test that would not require assistance from the Commons crew, but I will need assistance if the workaround does not work.
 Let's sit on this for now, I will know in a few days.
 Appreciate your patience.

-#8 Updated by Stephen Klein about 3 years ago
+#8 Updated by Stephen Klein over 3 years ago

 But doesn't JITP locally host their media on the Commons?